App version: 0.1.0

 How to Apply for an EIDL Loan

-Both EIDL and COVID-19 EIDL loans operate differently from other types of SBA loans like the 7(a) program.
+The EIDL loans operate differently from other types of SBA loans like the 7(a) program.
 Those are usually guaranteed by the SBA, but originate with private lenders.
 EIDL loans are directly financed by the SBA.

-Applying for an EIDL Loan
+Applying for an EIDL loan

 Businesses may apply for an EIDL loan directly online through the SBA website.
 A regular EIDL loan requires a visit from an SBA inspector to assess the damage.
 You’ll also need to fill out IRS Form 4506-T so that the SBA may access your past tax filings.